CDCgov/GRASP-Index-Code-Repository/README.md

 This repository provides the open source code used to calculate GRASP-developed indexes.
 It is intended to promote transparency, reproducibility, and collaboration across the public health, academic, and data science communities.
 The codebase includes implementations in R, Python, and supporting geospatial workflows where applicable.

-All indexes follow a consistent methodological framework:

-1. Selection of theoretically and empirically grounded indicators
-2. Standardization of indicators across geographic units
-3. Construction of thematic modules
-4. Aggregation into composite index scores
-5. Percentile ranking to support relative comparison across areas
-6. The repository includes the scripts and documentation necessary to reproduce index calculations from publicly available data sources.

 ## Purpose

 GRASP indexes are population-level tools designed to identify communities that may require additional support before, during, or after hazardous events.
 They inform preparedness planning and resource allocation by translating complex data into comparable geographic measures.
 These indexes also support spatial analysis of vulnerability, exposure, and health burden, enabling users to examine patterns across regions and populations.
 Together, they facilitate data-driven decision making at federal, state, and local levels.